Kazuo Matsui: Houston Astros

 On December 1, 2007, Matsui signed a three-year, $16.5-million deal with the Houston Astros.

 Prior to Opening Day, Matsui underwent surgery to repair an anal fissure.
 He missed the first 2 1/2 weeks of the season.
 Matsui made his 2008 debut for the Astros on April 18.
 He posted a .293 batting average and a .354 on-base percentage with 20 stolen bases on the season.

 Matsui still had injury problems but managed to keep the 2nd baseman starting position.

 Matsui joined the exclusive list of baseball players with 2,000 hits or more lifetime.
 He has hit safely over 2,000 times in his Japanese career and in the MLB combined.

 In 2009, he led all major league starting second basemen in range factor, at 5.33.

 Matsui was released by the Houston Astros on May 19, 2010.
 In 71 at bats, Matsui managed only a .141 batting average with 1 RBI and 1 stolen base.

 Colorado Rockies

 Following his release he signed a minor league deal with the Colorado Rockies.
 He remained in the Rockies' minor league system for the remainder of the season.

 Tohoku Rakuten Golden Eagles

 After the 2010 season, Matsui signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).

+Matsui would win the 2013 Japan Series with the Eagles organization.

 Saitama Seibu Lions

 On November 17, 2017, Matsui signed with the Saitama Seibu Lions of Nippon Professional Baseball (NPB).

-On September 27, 2018, he announced retirement after the season.
+On September 27, 2018, he announced his retirement at completion of the season.

+Coaching career

+On October 13, 2022, Matsui was hired as the manager of the Saitama Seibu Lions, filling the role that was left vacant after Hatsuhiko Tsuji stepped down from the position.

 International career

-He was selected Japan national baseball team at the 2003 Asian Baseball Championship and 2013 World Baseball Classic.
+He was selected to the Japan national baseball team at the 2003 Asian Baseball Championship and 2013 World Baseball Classic.